JP-TUD-ISD/Data-driven-thermal-conduction/README.md

 ## Important notes:
 Currently, the simulation framework is only tested under Ubuntu 20.04.
 The directories are named after the sections of a scientific paper for which the source code is used.
 The files load.dat contain the load function for the surface.
 The values originate from the top sensor from the in-situ data.
 The values in between are linearly interpolated.

+## Required Packages
+For running these source codes matplotlib and numpy are required.
+The tested versions are: numpy 1.24.4 and matplotlib 3.7.5.

 ## Theory
 The source is utilized in a scientific publication, which is currently under review.